AtlasAnalyticsLab/AtlasPatch/README.md

   - `num_patches`: total number of patches
   - `level0_magnification`: magnification of the highest-resolution level (if known)
   - `target_magnification`: magnification used for extraction
   - `patch_size_level0`: size of the patch footprint at level 0 in pixels.
-Used by visualizations and downstream tooling.

-### Performance Notes

-- The SAM2 predictor is now initialized once and reused across files to reduce per-slide overhead.
-- Enable `--fast-mode` to skip per-patch white/black filtering.
-This can substantially reduce I/O.
-- When processing a directory, you can enable batched SAM2 thumbnail segmentation via `--seg-batch-size <N>`.
-This runs SAM2 on N thumbnails at once to improve throughput (GPU memory dependent).

-Shows:
-- Supported WSI formats
-- Supported image formats
-- Output format details
+Used by some slide encoders which uses it for positional encoding module (e.g., [ALiBi](https://arxiv.org/pdf/2108.12409) in [TITAN](https://arxiv.org/abs/2411.19666))

 ### Output